5 Pixel 3 features coming to older Pixel devices

 When Google announced the Pixel 3 and Pixel 3 XL, the company also unveiled new software-based features.
-Features that one might assume would work fine on older Pixel ($374 at Amazon) phones.
+Features that one might assume would work fine on older Pixel phones.

 One would be right.
 Sort of.
 Google doesn't plan on updating older Pixel devices to bring feature parity with the Pixel 3.
-Instead, the company will add a handful of features that will make your Pixel or Pixel 2 ($649 at Google Store) more useful.
+Instead, the company will add a handful of features that will make your Pixel or Pixel 2 more useful.

 I reached out to Google to see if there was a list of features that would trickle down to the older Pixels.
 Here's what I found out.